JoshWilbur/AetherX/README.md

 # AetherX

+AetherX is a precision environmental sensor which can gather a number of statistics in real time.
+This device was designed with ease of use and portability in mind.
+More details and an operation guide coming soon...

 All code for this project is within Core/src.
-Detailed description coming soon
+Schematic, PCB and assembly files are contained within AetherX_KiCad.

 **Sensors:**